clong/DetectionLab/README.md

     - Note: Virtualbox is free, the [VMWare Desktop Vagrant plugin](https://www.vagrantup.com/vmware/#buy-now) is $80 and is required to use Vagrant with VMware.

 There are currently three ways to build the lab:
 * **Recommended**: Use the boxes hosted on [Vagrant Cloud](https://app.vagrantup.com/detectionlab).
-This method should take **~2 hours** total to download the boxes and provision the lab.
+This method should take **~1 hour 20 minutes** total to download the boxes and provision the lab.
 * Build the boxes yourself using Packer.
-This method will take ~4 hours to build the boxes and another ~90-120 minutes to provision them for a total of **5-6 hours**.
+This method will take ~1-2 hours to build the boxes and another ~90-120 minutes to provision them for a total of **2.5 - 4 hours**.
 * [Provision the lab in AWS using Terraform](Terraform/README.md).
 The lab can be brought online in under **30 minutes**.

 If you choose to use the boxes hosted on Vagrant Cloud, you may skip steps 2 and 3.
 If you don't trust pre-built boxes, I recommend following steps 2 and 3 to build them on your machine.

 2. `cd` to the Packer directory and build the Windows 10 and Windows Server 2016 boxes using the commands below.
-Each build will take about 1 hour.
-As far as I know, you can only build one box at a time.
+Each build will take about 45 minutes.

 ```
 $ cd detectionlab/Packer